SDCoulter/MechaCar_Statistical_Analysis/README.md

 ![Suspension Coils Dataset Total Summary](images/02_d2_total_summary.png)

 We also want to view similar summary statistics but grouped into lot numbers.
 The `Manufacturing_Lot` column of the dataset contains the different categories of Lot - `Lot1`, `Lot2`, and `Lot3`.
-So we must first group by this column before running the same `summarize()` function.
+So, we must first group by this column before running the same `summarize()` function.

 ```r
 lot_summary <- coils %>% group_by(Manufacturing_Lot) %>%